 When the dry ice snow layer takes longer than 30 seconds to evaporate, some insects may survive the treatment.

 How can I tell how much gas is left in the bottle?

-The empty weight of the cylinder can be found stamped on the bottle, and the only way to be certain is to weigh it.
-Note that the last pound or so of CO2 in the cylinder cannot be used.
+You can find the empty weight of the cylinder stamped on the bottle, and the only way to be sure is to weigh it.
+Note that you cannot use the last pound or so of co2 in the cylinder.

-Usage of CO2 will vary depending on the size of area and level of infestation.
-A 20 lb (~10 kg) cylinder of liquid CO2 will last less than 20 minutes of continuous application with the trigger fully depressed.
-Because the application is performed with short bursts and at lower pressure, the time will increase accordingly.
+Usage of co2 will vary depending on the size of the area and level of infestation.
+A 20 lb (~10 kg) cylinder of liquid co2 will last less than 20 minutes of continuous application with the trigger fully pressed.
+However, when the application is performed correctly with short bursts and at lower pressure, the time will increase.

-A welding gas supplier should have siphon tube CO2 cylinders in stock, and be able to fill tanks or swap them between uses.
+A welding gas supplier should have siphon tube co2 cylinders in stock and fill tanks or swap them between uses.
 Some common national brands include Airgas, Praxair, Nexair, Air Liquide, and Linde.
-Many fire extinguisher service companies are also able to fill CO2 tanks.
+Many fire extinguisher service companies are also able to fill co2 tanks.

 How do I store the cylinders?

-Cylinders should be stored at temperatures below 85°F (30°C) with ideal storage temperature being 60° to 75°F (15° to 25°C).
+Store cylinders at temperatures below 85°F (30°C) with ideal storage temperature being 60° to 75°F (15° to 25°C).
 Temperature is also important when transporting the cylinder.
-If the temperature inside the cylinder exceeds 120°F (50°C), the result may be a loss of CO2 gas through the safety release valve.
+If the temperature inside the cylinder exceeds 120°F (50°C), the result may be a loss of co2 gas through the safety release valve.
 A hot cylinder can also affect the rapid freezing properties of the dry ice snow.
 DO NOT leave the cylinder exposed to direct sunlight either outside or in the vehicle.

 Local and national laws may vary, but we advise that bottles be transported in a secured upright position with the valve and handle protected from contact with anything else in the vehicle.